 Exposure Test (13:58)

 Implement the tools and philosophy as you learn how to paint with light in a studio environment.
 Assess the ambient light level in the room.
-Iterate through multiple tests to find the sweet spot of creating compelling imagery with this long exposure technique.
+Iterate through multiple tests to find the sweet spot of creating compelling imagery with this technique.
 Develop a sense of how to move light in relationship to the time of the long exposure.
 Analyze what is happening in the captures and how to adjust your technique to avoid unwanted artifacts and achieve clean image captures.

 With testing complete, apply gels to the lighting setup to create a balanced color temperature between the set lights and light painting tools.
-Put all of the knowledge to work and create multiple long exposures, learn the basics of painting with light in studio using a variety of techniques to create beautiful, organic portraits.
+Put all of the knowledge to work and create multiple long exposures, learn the basics of painting with light in studio using a variety of techniques to create beautiful, organic images.
 Develop an eye for problem areas and how to solve them.

 Lighting Setup (6:57)